 I am proud to have supported the legislative effort to bring access to abortion to Northern Ireland.
 I fully support the right of every woman to choose whether she wishes to continue with a pregnancy, and to have the right to a safe, legal termination if she does not.
 I also support the protection of access to clinics and secure funding for clinics.
 I added my name to both Stella Creasy and Diana Johnson’s amendments, and I am delighted that these were overwhelmingly passed by Parliament.
 I will continue to closely follow the implementation of this bill to ensure the Government adheres to its commitments.

 I am a supporter of the campaign to end period poverty, including the CWU campaign to make period products free.
 I welcome the Government’s move to introduce free sanitary products to all schools, however I believe this should be extended to all workplaces and public buildings.
 I supported attempts to reform Parliamentary procedure to allow baby leave and proxy voting for Members of Parliament.
 This is crucial to making politics more accessible and welcoming for young women.

-The past year has seen a series of horrific attacks against LGBT+ people and protests outside schools attempting to intimidate teachers and prevent students accessing much needed relationships and sex education.
+Recent years have seen a stark increase in horrific attacks against LGBT+ people and protests outside schools attempting to intimidate teachers and prevent students accessing much needed relationships and sex education.
 I support the introduction of updated RSE guidelines and believe this must sit as part of a whole-school approach embedded across the curriculum with well-trained staff.
 The Government must now ensure schools have the resources to deliver this.

 I have been working with local healthcare providers and in Parliament to campaign for increased access to PrEP to anyone at risk of HIV infection.
 The Government must deliver a fully-funded programme to roll out the treatment to all high-risk groups to help reduce HIV infection.
 The Labour Party has committed to introducing specialist training for all frontline health and social care staff to understand and meet the needs of LGBT patients.